Enseed/Season/README.md

 Adding support for additional container can be done with about 5 lines of code by specializing a template for the container type.

 Serialization to JSON is done using third party libraries.
 Currently boost::property_tree::json_parser and RapidJSON are supported.
 Season contains the logic to visit C++ objects and is designed to accomodate other third party json serializer.

+The code for json serialization (visiting object fields, getting their name and type) is generated at compile time.
+No RTTI or dynamic cast is required.

 Current results with